 The ICRC regional delegation in Tunis

-The Tunis regional delegation covers Tunisia, Mauritania and Morocco/Western Sahara.
-Its main activities include regular visits to people deprived of their freedom in Mauritania and Tunisia; dealing with the humanitarian consequences of the Western Sahara conflict; restoring contact between separated families and promoting international humanitarian law.
+The Tunis regional delegation covers Tunisia and Morocco/Western Sahara.
+Its main activities are visits to detainees in Tunisia, dealing with the humanitarian consequences of the Western Sahara conflict, restoring contact between separated families and promoting international humanitarian law.

-Detainees – and their treatment and conditions – remain a central concern for the Tunis-based regional delegation, which has been operating since 1987.
-ICRC delegates regularly visit people deprived of their freedom, according to its standard operating procedures, and make confidential recommendations to the authorities detailing improvements that may be needed.
+Detainees – and their treatment and conditions – remain a central concern for the delegation.
+ICRC delegates visit detainees in accordance with our standard operating procedures, and make confidential recommendations to the authorities detailing improvements that may be needed.
 In 2012, the ICRC visited 17,900 detainees in 27 places of detention in Tunisia.

 People living in the countries covered by the delegation are able to maintain contact with relatives detained or interned abroad through Red Cross messages, videoconferences and phone calls.
-These services are increasingly requested by migrants who have come from elsewhere in Africa in the hope of travelling to Europe.
-The ICRC also enables people to submit tracing requests.
+We also offer these services to migrants from other African countries so that they can maintain contact with their relatives.
+People who have lost touch with relatives can submit tracing requests.
 This is the case for many people whose relatives are in Iraq, Lebanon and, more recently, Syria.

-The ICRC maintains a dialogue with the Moroccan authorities and the Polisario Front to try to clarify the fate of people still missing from the 1975-1991 Western Sahara conflict.
-People disabled during that conflict who are living in the Sarhawi refugee camps in south-western Algeria benefit from the ICRC’s limb-fitting and rehabilitation centre, set up in 2007.
-The centre, which can produce up to 100 artificial limbs a year, together with orthopaedic appliances, is staffed by local employees trained and supervised by an ICRC technician.
+The ICRC maintains a dialogue with the Moroccan authorities and the Polisario Front with the aim of clarifying the fate of people still missing from the 1975-1991 Western Sahara conflict.
+People disabled during that conflict who are living in the Sahrawi refugee camps in south-western Algeria benefit from the ICRC’s limb-fitting and rehabilitation centre, set up in 2007.
+The centre produces artificial limbs and orthopaedic appliances.
+In 2012, it provided physical rehabilitation services to 570 Sahrawi refugees.

 Promotion of international humanitarian law (IHL) and incorporation of treaties into national laws is a priority for the ICRC.
-The delegation holds courses for such groups as civil servants, judges and diplomats, and invests considerable effort in networking with the media and academic circles.
-It also maintains relations with the region’s armed forces, to help strengthen their IHL training capacity through workshops, seminars and documentation.
+The delegation holds meetings with such groups as civil servants, judges, the media, universities and civil society in general.
+It also maintains relations with the region’s armed and security forces, and supports training in the areas of IHL and humanitarian principles.